Digitally Sign PDFs: An Essential Guide for Professionals

 The digital age has brought a paradigm shift.
 With over 91% of North Americans using the internet, the electronic standard is now the norm.
 Paper, while still in use, is no longer the preferred method for communication and work.

-Indeed, as copying an image and circulating it is extremely easy in the digital world, it becomes clear that widespread adoption of professional digital signatures is necessary to ensure the non-repudiation of engineering documents and the integrity of seals.
+Indeed, as copying and circulating an image is extremely easy in the digital world, it becomes clear that widespread adoption of professional digital signatures is necessary to ensure the non-repudiation of engineering documents and the integrity of seals.

-However, to fully benefit from this method of authentication, it is crucial to educate clients, cities, and governments to verify that the documents they receive are indeed correctly digitally signed, intact and reliable.
+However, to fully benefit from this method of authentication, it is crucial to educate clients, cities, and governments to verify that the documents they receive have been correctly digitally signed and are indeed intact and reliable.

 Validation must become a reflex within the industry.
 It is a simple, easy, and free action that can be done manually in any PDF reader, but also automatically with tools like VerifiO Server.